- Universal Credit with an annual net earned income of no more than £7,400

 We recognise that not all pupils who are eligible for this funding will be socially disadvantaged.

-We also recognise that not all pupils who are socially disadvantaged are registered or qualify for pupil premium; we reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
+We also recognise that not all pupils who are socially disadvantaged are registered or qualify for pupil premium; we reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being disadvantaged.

 Other funding has been added to this area from the school budget in order to best support the learning for different groups of vulnerable children.